shengchen-liu/visual_slam/GaussNewton/README.md

 $$
-y = \exp( ax^2 + bx + c ) + w,
+y = \exp( ax^2 + bx + c ) + w
 $$

- suppose we have N observation data points about x and y and want to find the parameters of the curve based on these data points.
+Suppose we have N observation data points about x and y and want to find the parameters of the curve based on these data points.

 Then, we solve the following least-square problem to estimate the curve parameters:

 $$
     \min \limits_{a,b,c} \frac{1}{2}\sum\limits_{i = 1}^N {{{\left\| {{y_i} - \exp \left( {ax_i^2 + bx_i + c} \right)} \right\|}^2}} .
 $$

 Define the error as:

 $$
 e_i = y_i - \exp \left( {ax_i^2 + bx_i + c} \right),
 $$

 Then we can find the derivative of each error term with respect to the state variable:

 $$
     \begin{aligned}
         \frac{{\partial {e_i}}}{{\partial a}} &=  - x_i^2\exp \left( {ax_i^2 + b{x_i} + c} \right)\\